 \section{Abstract}

-The effect of gluon condensate on the holographic entanglement entropy is investigated in an Einstein-Dilaton model at zero and finite temperature.
-There is a critical length for the difference of entanglement entropy between the connected and disconnected surfaces in this model, which is often regarded as a signal of phase transition.
-With the increase of gluon condensate, the critical length becomes small, which means the confinement becomes strong at zero temperature.
-At finite temperatures, results show that the effect of gluon condensate on the critical length is qualitatively consistent with the case of zero temperature.
-However, the temperature will slightly increase the critical length for a fixed gluon condensate, which indicates the temperature will contribute to the deconfinement of the system.
+In this study, we examine the impact of the gluon condensate on holographic entanglement entropy within an Einstein-Dilaton model at both zero and finite temperatures.
+A critical length exists for the difference in entanglement entropy between connected and disconnected surfaces in this model, which is typically interpreted as an indicator of phase transition.
+As the gluon condensate increases, the critical length decreases, suggesting that confinement strengthens at zero temperature.
+Additionally, the entropic C-function abruptly drops to zero at the critical length, indicating the absence of entangled states.
+At finite temperatures, the results show that the effect of the gluon condensate on the critical length is qualitatively similar to that at zero temperature.
+We observe that the entropic C-function increases as a function of $L$ at finite temperature, though it exhibits competitive behaviors when the gluon condensate is large.